You are here

 A tool, MonSTRESSity, that has tips for how to cope at home, in the classroom or in a crowded place.

 The information on this page is a simple overview of a complicated health issue.
-The content has been taken from CAMH, CMHA, and the Anxiety Disorders Association of Canada and the Canadian Psychological Association .
+The content has been taken from CAMH, CMHA, the Anxiety Disorders Association of Canada and the Canadian Psychological Association .
 For more in-depth information, please visit these sources or speak to a medical professional.

 Ontario – call ConnexOntario to find out where there are mental health supports in your community.